 11.30 Keynote: Findings from the “Old Enough to Know Better: Why Sexually Exploited Teenagers are being Overlooked” Report—Iryna Pona, Policy Manager – Youth at Risk, Children’s Society

-12.15 Expert Panel : Key figures from the sector will debate access to services for children and young people and ask “Is it just down to a postcode lottery?”
+12.15 Expert Panel : Key figures from the sector will debate access to services for children and young people and ask “What role should national and local government play in ensuring that great youth services are not subject to a postcode lottery?

 2.15 Keynote: Report on the impact of online pornography on the values, attitudes, beliefs and behaviours of children and young people, Graham Ritchie, Policy Officer, Office of the Children’s Commissioner

-- A license to practice or bust—Adam Muirhead, Chair IYW and Carolyn Lowry, Youth Worker, Belfast
+- A licence to practice or bust—Adam Muirhead, Chair IYW and Carolyn Lowry, Youth Worker, Belfast

 - Unpicking CSE for professionals, Obi Amadi, Professional Officer